Chronic Obstructive Pulmonary Disease (COPD)

 Regular oral azithromycin to prevent infective exacerbations can be offered if:

-• ≥4 exacerbations with sputum production / exacerbations resulting in hospitalisation / prolonged exacerbations with sputum production
+• Has had ≥4 exacerbations with sputum production OR exacerbations resulting in hospitalisation OR prolonged exacerbations with sputum production

 Consider LTOT if:

-• Patient stopped smoking (or do not smoke), and
+• Patient stopped smoking (or does not smoke), and

 Procedure Indications